jakekeeys/Roid-Macros/docs/conditions/equipped.md

 # equipped

-Ensures that the given item type is equipped.
+Ensures that the given item or item type is equipped.

 ## Parameters

-May take a single parameter from the following list:
+May take specific item names or ids, or parameters from the following list:

 * Daggers - Looks for a dagger in your mainhand
 * Fists - Looks for a fist weapon in your mainhand
 * Axes - Looks for an axe in your mainhand
 * Swords - Looks for a sword in your mainhand
-* Staffs - Looks for a staff in your mainhand
+* Staves - Looks for a staff in your mainhand
 * Maces - Looks for a mace in your mainhand
 * Polearms - Looks for a polearm in your mainhand
 * Shields - Looks for a shield in your offhand